kb100/signal-authenticator/README.md

 auth    required        pam_permit.so nullok auth    required        pam_signal_authenticator.so
 ```

+Note: PAM config files are are more like scripts,
+they are executed in order so make sure you put
+those two lines exactly where the common-auth line used to be (near the top),
+otherwise you may allow allow a user access before authenticating them (BAD!).

 To opt in, a user should create a file `.signal_authenticator` in their home directory
 with contents